WANGSSSSSSS/WANGSSSSSSS/README.md

 * 🔭 I'm wangsssssss, an undergraduate from nwpu
 * 🌱 I will pursuing my Ph.d diploma of NJU in future
-* 🌱 Maybe i will spend my future time  on intellgence
+* 🌱 Recently, I am on the way of figuring out my main study interest!
-* 🤔 My study interests including Video Analyze, Image Matching and some contents maybe...
+* 🤔 My study interests including 3D Scene Reconstruction, Image Matching and some contents maybe...

 小伙，来[这](https://wangsssssss.github.io)给咱点个赞